Kuba9922/minix-postofficeserver/README.md

 ## Signal Handling

-Processes blocked in `retrieve_wait` should immediately handle incoming signals according to their registered handlers.
+Processes blocked in `retrieve_wait` immediately handle incoming signals according to their registered handlers.
 If waiting is interrupted, the function returns `-1` and sets `errno = EINTR`.

 ***

 ## Tests

-The solution will be tested on **MINIX 3.2.1**.
+The solution is tested on **MINIX 3.2.1**.
 The `tests/` directory contains files for user-level tests.

 ***

 ## Repository Structure

-*   `src/` – mirrors part of the MINIX source tree, containing files to modify.
+*   `src/` – mirrors part of the MINIX source tree, containing modified files.
     To test the solution:
     1. Copy the contents of `src/` to `/usr/src` in MINIX.
     2. Install headers, recompile and install the appropriate libraries and the new server.